Wellsburg in Chemung County, New York — The American Northeast (Mid-Atlantic)

 Erected 1931 by Wellsburg Baptist Church; Local Citizens; Chemung County Historical Society; and State of New York.

 Location.
 42° 0.917′ N, 76° 42.069′ W. Marker is in Wellsburg, New York, in Chemung County.
-Marker is on Wilawana Road (New York State Route 427) 1.3 miles east of Main Street, on the left when traveling east.
+It is on Wilawana Road (New York State Route 427) 1.3 miles east of Main Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Wellsburg NY 14894, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Thick Swamp (approx. 0.9 miles away); Battle of Chemung (approx. 1.1 miles away); Rowland Montour (approx. 1.1 miles away); Line Occupied - Rifle Corps (approx. 1.3 miles away); This Ridge (approx. 1.3 miles away); Christ Episcopal Church (approx. 1.3 miles away); Line of Rude Breastworks (approx. 1.4 miles away); Newtown Battlefield (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Thick Swamp (approx. 0.9 miles away); Battle of Chemung (approx. 1.1 miles away); Rowland Montour (approx. 1.1 miles away); Line Occupied - Rifle Corps (approx. 1.3 miles away); This Ridge (approx. 1.3 miles away); Christ Episcopal Church (approx. 1.3 miles away); Line of Rude Breastworks (approx. 1.4 miles away); Newtown Battlefield (approx. 1.4 miles away).
 Touch for a list and map of all markers in Wellsburg.

 Also see . . .